Turmstraße (Berlin U-Bahn)

 The train station is 675 meters from Birkenstraße and 919 meters from Hansaplatz.

 In the immediate vicinity of the underground station is the operating school underground of the BVG and the control center for monitoring and switching the driving current in the subway network.

 The station also serves as the terminus for the Berlin tram line M10.

+In early 2026 members of the Abgeordnetenhaus of Berlin concluded the local drug scene had moved from station Leopoldplatz to the station Turmstrasse, with up to 30 addicts present and public consume of Crack cocaine.